phil-opp/blog_os/blog/content/first-edition/extra/naked-exceptions/03-returning-from-exceptions/index.md

 }
 ```

 The `llvm-target` field specifies the target triple that is passed to LLVM.
 We want to derive a 64-bit Linux target, so we choose `x86_64-unknown-linux-gnu`.
 The `data-layout` field is also passed to LLVM and specifies how data should be laid out in memory.
-It consists of various specifications seperated by a `-` character.
+It consists of various specifications separated by a `-` character.
 For example, the `e` means little endian and `S128` specifies that the stack should be 128 bits (= 16 byte) aligned.
 The format is described in detail in the [LLVM documentation][data layout] but there shouldn't be a reason to change this string.

 The other fields are used for conditional compilation.
 This allows crate authors to use `cfg` variables to write special code for depending on the OS or the architecture.
 There isn't any up-to-date documentation about these fields but the [corresponding source code][target specification] is quite readable.